rafa0c/nmap2file/README.md

 <pre>   sudo apt update && sudo apt upgrade  </pre>

 ## Scanning with Nmap
-Once your setup is complete, you can use Nmap from the Kali Linux machine to scan the Metasploitable 2 machine.
+Once your setup is complete, you can use Nmap from the Kali Linux machine to scan the Metasploitable2 machine.

 1. **Find Metasploitable 2 IP Address:**